bcgov/citz-imb-express-utilities/techdocs/docs/using-the-package/apis-&-components/zod/request-schema-validation/get-zod-validated-params.md

 # req.getZodValidatedParams

 The `req.getZodValidatedParams` function takes in [Zod Object Schema] as input and then outputs the path parameters on the Express request object as if using `req.params`.

 The difference is that the path params will be validated against the schema and transformed if the schema involves transforming the data.
 If an error is caught in the validation, an [HttpError] will be thrown.

 !!! warning "Attention"
 The use of this function requires the use of the [expressUtilitiesMiddleware].
 You can access it as part of the request object on Express route handlers (controllers).

+!!! note "Note"
+String properties in the body will be sanitized using the [sanitize] function by default.
+You can modify this with the `options` parameter.

 ## Usage